Ortsang/Hatecrime-LGBTQPol/README.md

 │   ├── processed          # Cleaned and modified datasets for analysis │   └── README.md          # Documentation for data sources and preprocessing steps
 ├── scripts
+│   └── PubHealth          # Scripts for Public Health association
+│   │   ├── analysis
+│   │   ├── data_cleaning
+│   │   └── exhibit
-│   ├── data_cleaning      # Scripts for cleaning and preprocessing data
+│   ├── Causality          # Scripts for causality identification - DID
+│   │   ├── analysis
+│   │   ├── data_cleaning
+│   │   └── exhibit
-│   ├── analysis           # Scripts for data analysis and visualization │   └── README.md          # Instructions on how to run the scripts
+│   └── README.md          # Instructions on how to run the scripts
 ├── results
 │   ├── figures            # Visualizations and plots